GovTechSG/TechBiz-Documentation/glossary.md

 A non-secured email (SE) GSIB device.

-**System account**
+**Account**
+A TechBiz account allows agencies to subscribe to SGTS products, add systems to the account, manage subscription plans and view billing details.
+An agency can have one account for multiple systems or an account for each system.

+**System**

-A system account allows agencies to centrally manage and view their SGTS product subscription plans, billing details, and resource usage within a system.
+A Techbiz system allows agencies to centrally manage and view their SGTS product subscription plans, billing details, and resource usage within a system.
 An agency can have multiple systems.

-**System ID**
+**TechBiz system ID**

 When a system account is created, a unique System ID is automatically generated.
 The System ID consists of agency name, system name, and a running serial number.